alexfernandez/alexfernandez.github.io/2017/origins-language.md

 'house' is much more likely to follow 'the' than 'far'.
 The actual number of bits per sentence is thus much lower than represented.
-But this gross approximation is enough to show that that increasing vocabulary size yields large advances in communication, up to a point.
+But this gross approximation is enough to show that that increasing vocabulary size initially yields large advances in communication, and then tapers off.
 After around 1000 words gains are incrementally smaller.

 In fact, information content would grow even more slowly with vocabulary size,